rudenoise/rudenoiseSite/md/ocaml-mirage-diary-03.md

-# OCaml Diary, Week 3
+# OCaml (and Mirage OS) Diary, Week 3

-Whilst continuing to work through _Real World Ocaml_, I did some research into projects that make use of it and found a project that really caught my interest.
+Whilst continuing to work through _Real World Ocaml_, I did some research into projects that make use of it and found one that really helled my interest.
 MirageOS <sub>[_[1](#ref1)_]</sub>.

-I've been working on DevOps projects for clients for a while and have made use of Docker as part of development environments for the teams I've worked in and as a deployable wrapper around applications going into "_the cloud_".
-As a developer Docker, has been useful in creating portable, reproducible environments and as the platform progresses I've been looking at reducing the number of moving parts in the stack.
-In a NodeJS stack, that is a lot of moving parts (Operating System, NodeJS, NPM packages - a lot of NPM packages - and sitting on top the application's code, AKA the value).
+I've been working on DevOps projects, with clients, for a while and have made use of Docker (as part of both development environments and deployment mechanism).
+As a developer Docker, has been useful in creating portable, reproducible environments.
+Making this process so easy to manage has its downsides, the ease of adding dependencies to the stack, for example.
+In a NodeJS stack, there can be a lot of moving parts (Operating System, system tools,  NodeJS, NPM packages - that also pull in further packages - and sitting on top: the application, AKA the value).

 This is a lot of stuff to use when the application itself can be pretty small, especially in the case of micro-services.
 There is a lot of coupling and dependency in these stack and, once bundled, the combined size is significant.
-To reconstruct the constituent parts takes time, more parts more time.
-This slows down deploy times and becomes brittle.
+To reconstruct the constituent parts takes time.
+More parts: more time and complexity.
+This slows down deploy times and the system becomes brittle.

 Another factor to consider is security.
 A web-application's vulnerabilities are highly exposed so developers need to be mindful about the attack-surfaces they may introduce.
-That's a difficult task when reasoning about application logic, alone.
-For the jobbing full-stack, DevOps engineer it would be valuable be able to know about all the attack-surfaces and monitor/manage them.
-This is a lot of work when taking into account the stack beneath the app.
+That's a difficult task when limited to application logic.
+For the jobbing full-stack, DevOps engineer it is desirable be to know about all the attack-surfaces, then monitor and manage them.
 What does the Linux distribution and version contain?
 What applications have been added via the package manager?
 If this is a node app what do all the NPM package dependencies do?
 That is a lot